LorenKonkus/trail-counters/SensorOverview.md

 detect only a single user at a time.
 - PIR sensors can sometimes detect swaying branches, so try to site in an area away from shrubbery or low hanging branches that may be impacted by wind.
 - PIR sensors can be overwhelmed by bright sunlight, and so try to site in an area with consistent shade.
+- Since PIR sensors do not requre emitting light or radiation, they can be much more energy efficient than active IR or microwave sensors.

 ### The HC-SR501 PIR Sensor